Little Change to Average San Diego County Gas Price - Times of San Diego

-The average price of a gallon of self-serve regular gasoline in San Diego County dropped one-tenth of a cent Friday to $3.218 after rising by two-tenths of a cent each of the past two days.
+The average price of a gallon of self-serve regular gasoline in San Diego County dropped two-tenths of a cent Sunday to $3.217, the fifth consecutive day it has changed by two-tenths of a cent or less.

 Support Times of San Diego's growth